NicolasHug/Surprise/doc/source/prediction_algorithms.rst

 Using prediction algorithms
 ===========================

 Surprise provides with a bunch of built-in algorithms.
+All algorithms derive from the :class:`AlgoBase <surprise.prediction_algorithms.algo_base.AlgoBase>` base class, where are implemented some key methods (e.g. :meth:`predict
+<surprise.prediction_algorithms.algo_base.AlgoBase.predict>`, :meth:`train
+<surprise.prediction_algorithms.algo_base.AlgoBase.train>` and :meth:`test
-You can find the details of each of these in the :mod:`surprise.prediction_algorithms` package documentation.
+<surprise.prediction_algorithms.algo_base.AlgoBase.test>`).
+You can find the
+details of each of these in the :mod:`prediction_algorithms
+<surprise.prediction_algorithms>` package documentation.

 Every algorithm is part of the global Surprise namespace, so you only need to import their names from the Surprise package, for example: ::